datreant/scipy-2016/abstract.md

 ----------------------------
 > The brief description you fill out below will appear in the online program.

+In science the filesystem often serves as a de-facto database, with directory trees the zeroth-order data structure for scientific data.
+But it can be tedious and error prone to work with directory trees to retrieve and store datasets. **datreant** makes working with directory structures and files Pythonic with **Treants**: specially marked directories with distinguishing characteristics that can be discovered, queried, and filtered.
+Treants make it easy to quickly gather results from many studies scattered throughout a filesystem, operate on their stored data based on their metadata, and store results again as necessary within their directory trees. **datreant** also allows granular manipulation of individual directories and files and makes working with aggregations of many Treants, directories, and files just as straightforward.

 Long Description (approx. 200-500 words)
 ----------------------------------------